kristin-takehara/behavior-driven-shopping-list/README.md

 - ShoppingListItem has a property named `is_done`
 - ShoppingListItem has a constructor method that accepts 2 arguments, `name` and `description`
   - the constructor method sets the new instances `name` and `description` properties using the arguments passed in
-- ShoppingListItem has a method named `check`
+- ShoppingListItem has a method named `check`items
   -  calling the instance's `check` method will set it's `is_done` property to true
 - ShoppingListItem has a method named `uncheck`
   -  calling the instance's `uncheck` method will set it's `is_done` property to false